 - Please tell me a time when you had a short amount of time to prepare for a very important presentation.
 What did you do in this situation, and what was the outcome?

-- Imagine that you notice someone was behaving unethically.
+- Imagine that you notice someone is behaving unethically.
 What would you do in this situation?

 You’ll notice that most of these questions are personal, meaning they ask you about what you would do in a certain situation, what you value, and the experiences you have had working on your own and with others.